TomArcher/technical-blog/content/posts/rain-paradox/index.md

 ## Why I Chose This as My First Post

 This problem isn't just about physics or weather.
-It's about **thinking like a programmer**, and using code to test what your intuition can't fully resolve.
+It's about thinking like a programmer, and today, **thinking like a programmer includes understanding how to use AI effectively**.

+Yesterday, we memorized programming patterns.
+Today, we craft AI prompts, evaluate the generated code, and adapt it to real-world needs.
+The skills are different, but the spirit of curiosity and modeling remains the same.

 Over the past many years, that mindset of modeling uncertainty, isolating variables, and iterating toward insight has shaped everything from how I write software, author technical content, and how I approach AI and automation today.

 If you enjoyed this, stay tuned.
-I'll be sharing insights on solving similar puzzles, Python programming, AI prompting, OpenAI, and LLMs.
+I'll be sharing insights on solving similar puzzles, Python programming, AI prompting, OpenAI, MCP servers, and LLMs.

 ## Try It Yourself